yamendrapun/forkify-app/README.md

 # forkify-app
-A simple build using JavaScript to fetch API to search recipes and add recipes
+A simple application build using HTML, CSS and JavaScript to fetch data from API to search recipes and add recipes.

 DEMO:
 https://forkify-yamendra.netlify.app/